-As a personal injury attorney, I speak with injured people nearly every day.
-Although injuries from motor vehicle accidents are the most common in my form of practice, I see people who have been injured in all types of circumstances and scenarios – while shopping, eating in restaurants, socializing with friends, visiting amusement parks, and so on.
+Although injuries from motor vehicle accidents are the most common in personal injury law, people can get hurt in all types of scenarios.
+Accidents happen while shopping, eating in restaurants, socializing with friends, visiting amusement parks, and so on.

 Under Virginia law, an incident that occurs on another person’s property is called a premises liability claim.
-The law that applies to these cases can be complicated and complex.
-Accordingly, this article is designed to address the main points of consideration for determining liability in Virginia premises liability cases.
+Can you sue someone for falling on their property?
+The premises liability law that applies to these cases can be complex.
+Accordingly, this article is designed to address the main points of consideration for Virginia premises liability cases.

-In the broadest possible sense, all personal injury claims in Virginia start out very simply.
-The property owner, or defendant, must have breached a legal duty that they had to the injured person, or plaintiff, and the breach must have caused the harm and injury that the plaintiff claims.
+In the broadest possible sense, all personal injury claims in Virginia start out simply.
+The property owner, or defendant, must have breached a legal duty that they had to the injured person, or plaintiff.
+And this breach must have caused the harm and injury that the plaintiff claims.

-In the premises liability context, while Virginia law makes clear that owners and/or occupants of a premises may be held liable for injuries caused to other people by conditions on that premises.
-Establishing the duty a property owner or occupant owes to an injured person can require a somewhat complicated analysis.
+Virginia law makes it clear that owners and/or occupants of a premises may be held liable for injuries caused to other people by the conditions on that premises.
+However, establishing the duty a property owner or occupant owes to an injured person requires a somewhat complicated analysis.

-Under the Code of Virginia, plaintiffs injured on the property of another are broken down into three categories: trespassers, licensees and invitees.
+Under the Code of Virginia, plaintiffs injured on the property of another person or company are broken down into three categories: trespassers, licensees, and invitees.
 The duty owed to the injured party varies depending on which of these three categories applies to the injured party.

 A trespasser is defined as “one who unlawfully enters the land of another.”
-Generally speaking, a property owner has no duty to keep the premises in a safe condition for trespassers.
+Generally speaking, a property owner has no duty to keep the premises safe for trespassers.
 This proposition makes sense.
-If you own a piece of property, the law does not require you to maintain your property to ensure the safety of people who do not have permission to be on your property in the first place.
+If you own a piece of property, the law does not require you to maintain your property to ensure the safety of people who do not have permission to be there in the first place.

-A licensee is defined as a person “who enters property for his own convenience or benefit with the knowledge and consent, express or implied, of the owner.”
+A licensee is defined as a person “who enters a property for his own convenience or benefit with the knowledge and consent, express or implied, of the owner.”
 Licensees include social guests, hunters, travelers at railroad crossings, and a wide range of other instances.
 As a general rule, the owner only has a duty to warn the licensee of dangerous conditions of which the owner has knowledge or notice.
-Absent such knowledge or notice, there is no duty to warn and thus no liability.
+In an absence of knowledge of certain conditions, there is no duty to warn and thus no liability.

 In Virginia premises liability cases, assuming that you can establish a legal duty, the plaintiff must also show that the defendant had actual or constructive notice of the defective condition before they can establish that the duty was breached.
 Actual knowledge is straightforward.
 Either the owner or occupant knew about the hazard or they did not.
-If the defendant claims they did not know about the defect, constructive knowledge can be established by showing that the defect existed for a sufficient period of time that a reasonable owner or occupant should have known about it.
+If the defendant claims they did not know about the defect, constructive knowledge can be established by showing that the defect existed for a sufficient period of time.
+After a certain amount of time, it can be determined that a reasonable owner or occupant should have known about the issue.

-If you or someone you know is injured on the property of another, the skilled and experienced attorneys of Allen & Allen are happy to walk through the analysis above as it pertains to the unique facts and circumstances of your case.
-Navigating the complicated world of premises liability claims in Virginia unassisted can have disastrous consequences.
+If you or someone you know was injured on the property of another, the premises liability attorneys of Allen & Allen are happy to walk through the analysis above, as it pertains to the unique circumstances of your case.
+Navigating the complicated world of premises liability claims in Virginia without the assistance of a professional can have disastrous consequences.
 Contact us for a free consultation at 1-866-388-1307.